thunderclient/thunder-client-support/docs/subscription.md

 6. Now they sign-in from extension to use the subscrption.

 ### Feedback
-- Please let us know your feedback about pricing [here](https://github.com/rangav/thunder-client-support/issues/1170)
+- Please let us know your feedback [here](https://github.com/rangav/thunder-client-support/issues/1170)